§ 2301 Declaration of purpose.

 d.
 Ask an insured or an applicant for homeowner's and/or private passenger motor vehicle insurance whether that individual is, has been or may be the subject of abuse or seeks, has sought or should have sought medical or psychological treatment specifically for abuse, protection from abuse or shelter from abuse.

 e.
 A person shall not be held civilly or criminally liable for any cause of action which may be brought because of compliance with this section.
-Nothing herein shall preclude any action or investigation against an insurer to enforce this subdivision.
+Nothing herein shall preclude any action or investigation against an insurer to enforce this paragraph.
 Nothing in this section shall preclude a person's obligations to report suspected fraudulent activities to the Insurance Department Fraud Prevention Bureau pursuant to Chapter 24 of this title.

 (26) Failure to respond to regulatory inquiries. — No person shall, with such frequency as to indicate a general business practice, fail to provide preliminary substantive responses to inquiries from the Department of Insurance regarding the denial of claims, cancellation, nonrenewal, or refusal of benefits, refusal to pre-authorize benefits, or violations of this title, within 21 calendar days of such inquiry.
 A response in compliance with this paragraph shall not preclude the provision of additional information responsive to the inquiry.